Use Extra Caution for Back to School Driver Safety to Prevent Car and Pedestrian Accidents

 Contact a Long Island Attorney Accident Attorney Today

-If you need additional information or want to understand your rights and obligations as a driver, contact an experienced Long Island accident lawyer or child injured at a school lawyer at the Law Office of Cohen & Jaffe, LLP at (866) 580-1960.
-We offer free, no cost/no obligation consultations and are available 24/7.
+If you need additional information or want to understand your rights and obligations, including back-to-school driver safety, as a driver or if your child is injured at school, contact an experienced Long Island accident lawyer at the Law Office of Cohen & Jaffe, LLP at (866) 580-1960.
+We offer free, no-cost/no-obligation consultations and are available 24/7.